akshithsriram/Cache-Simulator/README.md

 Various details like no. of cache misses, no. of write accesses, no. of dirty blocks evicted are also written to the output file.

-This simulator (through the various parameter values it outputs) helps understand the behaviour of a cache with different combinations of block sizes, associativity, and replacement policies.
+This simulator (through the various parameter values it outputs) helps the user understand the behaviour of a cache with different combinations of block sizes, associativity, and replacement policies.

 This can help understand which combinations are best suited to execute a given class of applications.